 - Opening windows.

-- Contacting your gas company without delay.
+- Contacting your gas company now.

 3. Air Conditioner Smells Musty